-Consultations were carried out with the US Department of State and the Sovereign Nations which maintained diplomatic residences along the project corridor.
-These consultations were instrumental in the development and evaluation of the Candidate Build Alternatives as the sovereign rights of inviolability severely restricted the ability to acquire any permanent right-ofway from the Sovereign Nation owned-properties.
+Extensive consultations were carried out with the US Department of State and the Sovereign Nations that maintain diplomatic residences along the project corridor.
+These consultations were instrumental in the development and evaluation of the Build Alternatives as the sovereign rights of inviolability severely restricted the ability to acquire any permanent right-of-way from land of any of the Sovereign Nations.
 Consultations will continue during the final design and construction phases.

 Following publication of the initial EA in October 2013, DDOT continued to coordinate with NPS regarding potential impacts to Rock Creek Park.
-A series of seven meetings were conducted between March 2014 and November 2018 where NPS representatives were briefed on revisions made to the candidate build alternatives.
+A series of seven meetings were conducted between March 2014 and November 2018 where NPS representatives were briefed on revisions made to the Build Alternatives.

-Following discussions with the US State Department and the decision that no encroachments would be made upon Sovereign Nation properties, design refinements were made to Candidate Build Alternative 3 which shifted the alignment slightly to the east and resulted in minor encroachments on Rock Creek Park.
+Following discussions with the US State Department and the decision that no encroachments would be made upon land of any of the Sovereign Nations, design refinements were made to Build Alternative 3 which shifted the alignment slightly to the east and resulted in minor encroachments on Rock Creek Park.
 Seven locations were identified where encroachments on to the NPS park property would occur - characterized as very narrow slivers of land generally less than 1-foot wide and a combined total length of 273 feet.
-Recognizing the location of the encroachments upon relatively steep grades above Broad Branch, DDOT and NPS agreed that the encroachments would not adversely affect the activities, features or attributes of the park land and the roadway improvement would serve to better stabilize slopes at these same locations.
-The new alternative was titled Candidate Build Alternative 3 Modified and has been identified by DDOT as the Preferred Alternative.
+Recognizing the location of the encroachments upon relatively steep grades above Broad Branch, DDOT and NPS agreed that the encroachments would not adversely affect the activities, features, or attributes of the park land and the roadway improvement would serve to better stabilize slopes at these same locations.
+The new alternative, refined through the aforementioned discussions and coordination with NPS and the US State Department, was titled Alternative 3 Modified and has been identified by DDOT as the Preferred Alternative.

-NPS continued their role as a Cooperating Agency throughout the preparation of the Revised Draft Environmental Assessment, Draft Section 4(f) Evaluation and the Section 106 Memorandum of Agreement.
-NPS was provided with preview copies of each document and their comments were incorporated accordingly.
+NPS continued their role as a Cooperating Agency throughout the preparation of the Revised Draft Environmental Assessment, Section 4(f) Evaluation, the Section 106 Memorandum of Agreement, and this Final EA.
+NPS was provided with administrative drafts of each document and their comments were incorporated accordingly.
+After review of the Revised Draft EA and Section 4(f) evaluation, on October 22, 2020, the Department of the Interior (DOI), which includes the NPS, concurred that there are no feasible or prudent avoidance alternatives and that the

-NPS will continue to serve in an active role in the post-NEPA phases of the project in that there may be Transfers of Jurisdiction (TOJ) of properties between the two agencies to accommodate the final design and construction of the proposed action.
+Preferred Alternative would cause the least overall harm (see Appendix Q).
+NPS will continue to cooperate in the post-NEPA phases of the project in that there may be Transfers of Jurisdiction (TOJ) of properties between the two agencies to accommodate the final design and construction of the proposed action.